hmorchid/ada-project-analytixxperts2023/index.md

 <iframe src="assets/diversity_ethnicity_corr_boxoffice.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

 Our findings do show a real link between a film’s cast ethnic diversity and its box office success.
-But it's important to remember that the coefficient of determination (R²) is pretty low.
-This means that while ethnic diversity is part of the story, it doesn't tell us everything about why some movies make more money than others.
+But we also found that while ethnic diversity is part of the story, it doesn't tell us everything about why some movies make more money than others.
 There are likely other factors at play too.

 We also took a look at the gender diversity influence.
 After the stastics test we found a very low Pearson correlation which tell us there's basically no straight-line relationship between the two.
 Having a more balanced mix of genders in the cast doesn't seem to have a clear link with the movie's financial success.
 As for the ethnic diversity analysis we did a regression analysis to confirm what we found resulting in the following graph :